Trump Wants Insurers and Hospitals To Show Real Prices To Patients

 "This is a canard," he said.
 "Point me to one sector of the American economy where the disclosure of having price information in a competitive marketplace actually leads to higher prices as opposed to lower prices."

-Larry Levitt, Executive Vice President of the Kaiser Family Foundation, pointed out on Twitter that the penalty for hospitals that defy Trump's transparency rule was "quite weak."
+Larry Levitt, executive vice president of the Kaiser Family Foundation, pointed out on Twitter that the penalty for hospitals that defy Trump's transparency rule was "quite weak."

 "A maximum fine of $300 per day," he wrote.
 "The technical term for that is 'chump change.'
 I wonder how many hospitals will just pay the fine."